Our beautiful Scottish landscape, towns and cities attract walkers from all over the world. Find out the best places to walk in Scotland.

 Our work is focussed around simple every day walking that can be done as part of your day to day life.
 Whether that’s walking to work, school or the shops, heading out for a lunchtime walk, joining a local health walk in your community, or just enjoying a leisurely local walk.

 But there are lots of fantastic opportunities in Scotland for taking your walking that bit further, as a hobby or for leisure.
 Scotland’s unique landscape creates the most ideal location for leisure and recreational walking. from brilliant coastine trails, to magnificent munros for rambling.
 There’s lots of great information out there to help you take your walking to the next level.

-The Forestry Commission manage and develop our woodland and forests in Scotland.
+Forestry and Land Scotland manage and develop our woodland and forests in Scotland.
 They focus on making local woodland accessible and welcoming – helping people build healthy activity into their daily lives.